rickhull/conway_deathmatch/README.md

 * swastika
 * toad

+There is [another yaml file](https://github.com/rickhull/conway_deathmatch/blob/master/lib/conway_deathmatch/shapes/discovered.yaml) with shapes discovered via [proving_ground](https://github.com/rickhull/conway_deathmatch/blob/master/bin/proving_ground).

 Implementation
 ===

 Just one file, aside from shape loading: [Have a look-see](https://github.com/rickhull/conway_deathmatch/blob/master/lib/conway_deathmatch/board_state.rb)

 This implementation emphasizes simplicity and ease of understanding.
-Currently there are no performance optimizations.
+Currently there are minimal performance optimizations -- relating to avoiding unnecessary bounds checking.

 I would like to use this project to demonstrate the process of optimization, ideally adding optimization on an optional, parallel, or otherwise non-permanent basis -- i.e. maintain the simple, naive implementation for reference and correctness.

 Inspiration
 ---